janaSunrise/ZeroCOM/README.md

 ## Usage

-The server is configured to run in `127.0.0.1` in the port `5700` by default.
+The server uses a configuration file (`config.ini`) located in the root of the project to run it.
+It is configured to run in `127.0.0.1:5700` TCP port by default.
+You can change things as you need and configure according to you.

-The project uses a `.ini`configuration file to config it, which is located at `config.ini`.
-You can configure as you want by tweaking the settings in it.
+To connect to the ZeroCom server, It is essential to have a ZeroCom client to establish connection and use it.

 #### Running the server